 Recharging Employee Engagement

-Earlier this year, our students from Masters of Media and Communication worked with Dr Ferdinand de Bakker and his research associate, Amanda Huan, to examine a trend in involvement in employee engagement.
+Earlier this year, our students from Masters of Media and Communication worked with Ferdinand de Bakker and his research associate, Amanda Huan, to examine a trend in involvement in employee engagement.
 Edelman, one of the world’s leading public relations consultancies, its research arm Edelman Data and Intelligence, as well as Mercer, the eminent HR consulting firm, and Marsh and McLennan Advantage, supported the study.

 In this study, 50 senior professionals from around the world and across different industries were interviewed to find out their opinions and their companies’ approach towards employee engagement.
 The study was aimed at developing a better understanding of the subject with